OutSystems/cloud-connector/README.md

 Download the latest release from the [releases page](https://github.com/OutSystems/cloud-connector/releases/latest).
 There are precompiled binaries available for Linux on i386 (32-bit), amd64 (64-bit), and arm64 (64-bit).
 You can run the binary on a Windows version that supports [WSL2](https://docs.microsoft.com/en-us/windows/wsl/).

-To install, unzip/untar the package and then copy the executable to the desired location.
+To install, unzip/untar the package and then copy the binary to the desired location.
 For example:

-    tar -xzf outsystemscc_1.0.0_linux_amd64.tar.gz
+    tar -zxvf outsystemscc_1.0.0_linux_amd64.tar.gz
-    mv outsystemscc /usr/local/bin
+    mv outsystemscc $HOME/.local/bin
-    ./outsystemscc --help
+    outsystemscc --help

 You may want to configure the binary to run as a service so it can be configured to start on system boot, for example.
 See the documentation of your Linux distribution for detail on how to do this.